 Adaptive sticky banner

-That is a small, automatically updated ad placed at the top or bottom of the app screen.
-It does not overlap the main app content and is often used in game apps.
+An adaptive sticky banner is a small, automatically updated ad placed at the bottom or top of the app screen.
+It doesn't overlap the main content and is often used in gaming apps.

 Appearance

-This guide shows how to integrate an adaptive sticky banner into an Android app using the Jetpack Compose extension.
-In addition to code examples and instructions, it provides recommendations on using this ad format and links to additional resources.
+This guide covers the process of integrating adaptive sticky banners into Android apps using the Jetpack Compose extension.
+Besides code samples and instructions, it contains recommendations and links to additional resources.

 Prerequisite

-To use the Compose extension, add the dependency to build.gradle.kts:
+To use Jetpack Compose, add the following dependency to build.gradle.kts:

 dependencies {